mikke89/RmlUiDoc/pages/cpp_manual/plugins.md

 // Called when a document load request occurs, before the document's file is opened. virtual void OnDocumentOpen(Context* context, const Rml::String& document_path);
-// Called when a document is successfully loaded from file or instanced, initialised and added to its context.
-This is called before the document's 'load' event. virtual void OnDocumentLoad(ElementDocument* document);
+// Called when a document is successfully loaded, initialised, and added to its context.
+Called before the document's 'load' event. virtual void OnDocumentLoad(ElementDocument* document);
 // Called when a document is unloaded from its context.
 This is called after the document's 'unload' event. virtual void OnDocumentUnload(ElementDocument* document);